RongKaiWeskerMA/RongKaiWeskerMA.github.io/index.md

 Now, I'm currently interested and have been working on:
 * 3D scene reconstruction and novel view synthesis (Neural Radiance Field).
-* 3D reconstruction of surfaces/dense point cloud from imges.
+* 3D reconstruction of surfaces/dense point cloud from images.
+* Game automation development

 ## Recent News
 * I started my position at Nvidia as a senior machine learning engineer!
 (Shanghai)